2023

 In 2016 I set up the Money & Mental Health Policy Institute charity, and I've chaired it and provided core funding ever since.
 Last week I was in a trustees' meeting, and got a summary of some of the year's activities from the acting chief exec Conor D'Arcy.
 It made such good reading, I wanted to share some of it to show exactly how many pies the team there have their fingers in (and how they improve the pies, which is probably where my analogy breaks down).

 The joy of good salt 'n' vinegar is you bite them, and they bite back – the flavour needs to be strong, sharp, and leave your tongue feeling like sandpaper.
-So it's time to focus MSE's data-crunching expertise on to the ultimate investigative challenge... finding the UK's best salt 'n' vinegar crisps.
+So it's time to focus MSE's data-Crunching expertise (honed on finding top savings, cards, and discounts) on to the ultimate investigative challenge... finding the UK's best salt 'n' vinegar crisps (of 46 brands tested).
+(Also see the UK’s best Cheese & Onion data-Crunch)

 The 2023 academic year is about to start, and it'll see the biggest shake-up to student finance in England for a decade.
 The changes are both subtle and massive.
 On the surface they look like a tweak, in practice they will increase the eventual cost of going to university by over 50% for many typical graduates.
 I recognise that isn't what you want to read, and it's tough for me to write it too…